jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/2_Beam_Model.typ

 // all eqs
 // compared with true german text

-// TODO proper justification why used and not why fem is used
-// firt explain some basics aout beam model, then about optimiaztion, then the reasoining provided why beam model can be used with optimization over FEm and optimiaztion are more clear to understand in 4_Beam_Opti

 === Beam Model Fundamentals<chap_4_0_2>

-// use it form not we form
-In the previous @chap_4_0_1, we explained how aerodynamic loads are obtained and what additional steps are required to convert them into an desired input format for k-means++ for the inital step of #gls("ld", long:true).
+The previous @chap_4_0_1 explained how aerodynamic loads are obtained and what steps are required to convert them into a suitable input format for k-means++ during the initial step of #gls("ld", long:true).
-Furthermore, it was mentioned that the 1d form of the resulting partial forces $F_(a,i,j)$ allow the incorporation of 1d beam models within optimization frameworks.
+It was also mentioned that the one-dimensional representation of the resulting partial forces $F_(a,i,j)$ enables the integration of one-dimensional beam models within optimization frameworks.
-This subsection aims to provide a detailed mathematical based description of the beam model.
+This subsection provides a mathematical description of beam modelling.
+It addresses fundamental questions about its definition, application, and computational implementation
-Key questions to be addressed include: what a beam model is, how it is used and which how it can be implemented efficiently as a computational tool.
-With covering some fundamentals about optimization in @chap_4_0_3 the beam model's
-// the idea is to say, that its pros and cons against for example #gls("fem") are viewed incorporation within an optimiaztion framework is investigated and assesed as suitable choice in @chap_4_0_4.
+The examination of optimization fundamentals follows in @chap_4_0_3.
+Subsequently, @chap_4_0_4 analyzes the incorporation of beam models within optimization frameworks and assesses their advantages and limitations compared to alternative approaches.

+// -------------------------------------------------------------------------- //
-In many engineering programs, working with beam models is taught under the course name technical mechanics @Spura2019 @Gross2019 @Gross2021b @Gross2017 @Gross2021 @Rossow_2014.
-This represents an efficient method that combines physics and mathematics.
-Simplified geometry of a physical object are used to put forces acting at their respective positions.
-Next, equilibrium conditions are established.
+In many engineering programs, beam model analysis is taught within the framework of technical mechanics @Spura2019 @Gross2019 @Gross2021b @Gross2017 @Gross2021 @Rossow_2014.
+The approach represents an efficient method that integrates fundamental principles of physics and mathematics.
+The analysis begins with a simplified geometric representation of physical objects, where forces are applied at their respective positions.
+Following this simplification, equilibrium conditions are determined.
-Generally, the used coordinate system consists of a horizontal and vertical axis.
-Following that all forces are divided into horizontal and vertical force components.
+The standard coordinate system employed consists of horizontal and vertical axes, with forces decomposed into their respective directional components.
-It would be possible to rotate the coordinate system and divide the force components according to the rotated coordinate system, which can be helpful in some analyses.
-For the further explanation of equilibrium conditions, a conventional non-rotated (horizontal, vertical) coordinate system is assumed.
+While it is possible to utilize a rotated coordinate system and decompose forces accordingly for specific analyses, the subsequent explanation of equilibrium conditions assumes a conventional non-rotated (horizontal, vertical) coordinate system.

-Once the force components in the two directions are known, they can be set equal to zero according to static analysis.
-However, if dynamic loading is considered, this cannot be set equal to zero and additional considerations are required @Gross2021a @Gross2023 @Gross2019a.
+In static analysis, force components along both directions are set to zero.
+However, dynamic loading scenarios require additional considerations, as these components cannot be zeroed @Gross2021a @Gross2023 @Gross2019a.
-Static means that loads are at rest; they are applied once and remain constant in their load.
-Dynamic loads are loads that change over time.
-For the task of #gls("ld") only static forces with the beam model are elucidated.
+Static loading refers to conditions where forces remain constant after initial application, while dynamic loads exhibit temporal variations.
+For the purpose of #gls("ld"), the analysis focuses exclusively on static forces within the beam model framework.

-In two dimensions, in addition to the force equilibrium condition, the moment balance is required.
-Here, all moments about a chosen point are calculated and then set to zero.
-This can be represented as @eq_88 to @eq_90 @Gross2021b.
-Here, the index $i$ stands for the individual force, $x$ and $y$ for the force components in the respective direction, $M$ for the bending moment, the index $z$ for the imagined rotation axis pointing into the page plane, and $A$ is the local point about which the moment balance is formed.
+The two-dimensional analysis necessitates both force equilibrium and moment balance conditions.
+The latter involves calculating moments about a selected point and setting their sum to zero.
+These conditions are mathematically expressed in @eq_88 to @eq_90 @Gross2021b.
+In these equations, the index $i$ denotes individual forces, while $x$ and $y$ represent force components in their respective directions.
+The symbol $M$ indicates the bending moment, with index $z$ representing the rotation axis perpendicular to the page plane, and $A$ denoting the local point about which the moment balance is calculated.

+// -------------------------------------------------------------------------- //
 $ sum F_(i,x) = 0 $ <eq_88>
 $ sum F_(i,y) = 0 $ <eq_89>

 // rotation about z
 $ sum M_(i,z)^(A) = 0 $ <eq_90>

-The mathematical description can be extended to any number of dimensions, though more than three dimensions rarely makes sense in most engineering cases.
-For a calculation in three dimensions, @eq_91 to @eq_96 can be used.
-Here, the force balance in the third dimension is added through @eq_93 and the moment balances in the two remaining rotation axes in @eq_94 and @eq_95.
+The mathematical formulation can be generalized to n-dimensional space, although practical engineering applications typically limit consideration to three dimensions.
+The three-dimensional analysis utilizes equations @eq_91 to @eq_96.
+The system incorporates force balance in the third spatial dimension through @eq_93, while @eq_94 and @eq_95 address moment balances about the remaining rotational axes.

 $ sum F_(i,x) = 0 $     <eq_91>
 $ sum F_(i,y) = 0 $     <eq_92>